braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/cloud_storage/amazon_s3.md

 ### Step 4 - Attach Policy {#secret-key-4}

-Once your policy has been created, navigate to "Users" and then click into your specifc user so you can attach this new policy.
+Once your policy has been created, navigate to "Users" and then click into your specific user so you can attach this new policy.
 On the "Permissions" tab, click "Attach Policy".

 ![Attach User][13]